 - Don’t forget to mouse-and bird-proof.

 - Think back on the season.
 What went well?
 What went poorly?
 What repairs were needed?
 Which ones did you put off?
 Are you happy with your procedures for filling and cleaning?
 Did you hear or read about improvements that seem interesting?
-Reminisce by reading your cab windows, recalling that time you got stuck.
-Put LSW800 on your Christmas wish list.
+Reminisce by reading the notes you wrote on your cab windows.

 - Make a list of the improvements that would address the main issues you came up with during your reflection.
 Is it time for a better filling setup?
 Do you need a whole tender system, or just an upgraded fill pump or a better inductor?
 Is it time to add a continuous rinse system?